Uganda Money Information and Tips for Tourists and Travelers

 Companies such as Kabiza Wilderness Safaris that use the PesaPal system make it even easier to use credit cards.
 The charge is less than using Bank Merchant Services available in Uganda.
 You can use Visa, Master Card, and American Express.

 It might come as a surprise to you.
 Still, if, for example, a hotel rate is 100 USD per night, you will have a 5% minimum service charge added to your bill, making it 105 USD.
 This is common here.
-Even if there is nothing to suggest a service charge, it has been added to the price.
+Even if nothing suggests a service charge, it has been added to the price.

 \keep your Credit Cards safe and secure and out of sight of anyone but you.
 The exception will be if you are using it.
 If an employee is handling your card, stay there and observe the process.